maralshahmizad/Political-Districting-to-Maximize-Whole-Counties/README.md

 ## Results

 Our approach provides easy-to-understand optimality proofs suitable for courts and laypeople.
 Specifically, it produces a set family $ℐ$ with the property that at least one county from each set $I \in ℐ$ must be split.
-This is depicted as a county-level map in which a curve encircles each set $I\in \mathcal{I}$.
-Below are links to these initial inequalities.
+This is depicted as a county-level map in which a curve encircles each set $I\in ℐ$.
+Below are links to these initial inequalities $ℐ_0$.

 In practice, these sets rarely overlap, immediately showing that at least $|ℐ|$ counties must be split and providing the upper bound $|C|-|ℐ|$ on the max-whole objective, where $C$ is the set of counties.
 Our approach also generates maps that provide matching lower bounds, proving both bounds optimal.
 Below are links to such maps.